-Shawnee Alexandri (President): Shawnee Alexandri is a local carpenter, who has resided in Humboldt County for 16 years.
-He first moved to the region as activist during the Headwaters era and never left.
-After having followed EPIC’s history, and being intimately involved, he believes that EPIC is one of the most effective local organizations out there working to change, for the better, the landscape that we call home.
-He has been on the EPIC Board of Directors since 2010, as treasurer for the first three, and currently as president.
+Shawnee Alexandri (President): Shawnee is a local carpenter who has resided in Humboldt County for 16 years.
+He first moved to the region as activist during the Headwaters era and became deeply connected to the region.
+After following EPIC’s history and being intimately involved with the forest protection community, he believes EPIC is the most effective local organization working to protect and restore the landscape we call home.
+He has been on the EPIC Board of Directors since 2010, as treasurer for the first three years, and is currently serving as president.

-Robert Shearer (Secretary): Bobby is a botany/ecology double major at Humboldt State University with research in pollination and floral ecology.
-He currently works for the Center for Biological Diversity on pesticide and tar sands issues.
+Robert Shearer (Vice President): Robert is a botany/ecology double major at Humboldt State University with a focus in pollination and floral ecology.
 He has been an active advocate for environmental and social justice for seventeen years, since age fourteen.
 Currently, he is the president of the HSU chapter of Society for Conservation Biology and member of the EPIC Conservation Committee, providing experience where science meets policy.
+Robert also serves as the second assembly district’s representative on the Executive Board of the California Democratic Party State Central Committee.
 In 2011, Bobby created and still annually coordinates the Biodiversity Conference at HSU.
 In 2013, he organized and hosted the Klamath Basin Dam Removal and Water Rights Forum, as well as co-hosted a Redwood Resiliency Workshop which brought together state, federal, tribal and private forest managers with forest ecologists and climate scientists to discuss best management practices in a changing climate.
-He has been on the board since January 2014.
+Bobby has been on the board since January 2014.

-Mitra Abidi: Mitra Abidi has worked extensively on restoration projects in the area.
+Mitra Abidi (Secretary): Mitra has worked extensively on restoration projects in coastal northern California.
 She graduated from Humboldt State University with a major in Natural Resource Planning with an emphasis on Sustainable Community Planning.
 During her time at HSU, Mitra was Co-Director for the Campus Center for Appropriate Technology (CCAT).
-She has worked AmeriCorp, the Mattole Restoration Council, and was the campaign manager for a Humboldt County Board of Supervisor candidate.
-Since 2010, Mitra has volunteered with EPIC’s Board Fundraising and Outreach Committees, and joined the Board of EPIC in July 2013.
+She has worked for AmeriCorp, the Mattole Restoration Council, and was the campaign manager for a Humboldt County Board of Supervisor candidate.
+Since 2010, Mitra has volunteered with EPIC’s Board, Fundraising and Outreach Committees, and joined the Board of EPIC in July 2013.